mindspore-lab/models/research/xidian/fcn-4_FMA_small/README.md

 ### 1. Download and preprocess the dataset

-1. down load the classification dataset (for instance, MagnaTagATune Dataset, link: https://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset, etc)
+1. down load the classification dataset (for instance, fma_small Dataset, link: https://os.unil.cloud.switch.ch/fma/fma_small.zip, etc)
 2. Extract the dataset
 3. The information file of each clip should contain the label and path.
-Please refer to the annotations_final.csv in MagnaTagATune Dataset.
-4. The provided pre-processing script use MagnaTagATune Dataset as an example.
-Please modify the code accprding to your own need.

 ### 2. setup parameters (src/model_utils/default_config.yaml)